 It’s worth keeping in mind that new customers, or those without a known shopping history, are riskier than returning clients.

 As with other processes, it’s possible to outsource the KYC to third parties.
-Such solutions are usually chosen by regulated Fintech companies, but there are KYC services dedicated to ecommerce.
+Such solutions are usually chosen by regulated Fintech and credit cards companies, but there are KYC services dedicated to ecommerce.

 Accounts protection process

 Client accounts with transaction history are tasty morsels for fraudsters trying to attack online shops.
 For that reason, protecting client identity should sit high on the priority list, and also because of compliance requirements such as GDPR.

 Online shopping systems must provide adequate protection of customers' data.
 KYC requires the collection of personal data – the more individually identifiable information collected, the stronger the available data protection mechanisms.

 Data encryption is also a good idea.
 Why?
 If there’s an ecommerce system database leak, the attacker can’t read and utilize clients’ personal information.

 What else?
 The online shop should prevent brute force attacks on accounts, such as automated multiple login attempts.
 Outsourcing the authentication process to a third-party Identity Provider (IdP) is worth considering, too.
 By doing that, the IdP takes care of attacks connected with the sign-in process.